aslamcodes/appstreamfile/README.md

 A Dockerfile for AWS Image Builders Built in Go.
 A declarative spec for AWS AppStream images.
 Appstreamfile defines everything that goes into an image, while your automation system handles execution.

 # Why
 AWS AppStream provides a CLI, but it only handles high-level image operations like updating stack applications or building images.
-The real pain is preparing the image itself — installers, custom scripts, environment tweaks, catalog entries, and session scripts.
+The real pain is preparing the image itself.
+Its the installers, custom scripts, environment tweaks, catalog entries, and session scripts.
 Doing this by hand or via plain scripting is messy and impossible to audit cleanly.

 **Appstreamfile** is the missing piece.
 It acts like a Dockerfile for AppStream image builders.
-Install it inside the image builder instance, point it to a config file, and execute.
-Your image becomes reproducible, reviewable, and automatable.
+Install it inside the image builder instance with your favorite automation of choice, point it to a config file, and execute.
+Your image becomes reproducible, reviewable, and predictable.

 # Features
 1. Single config file describing the image